humdrum-tools/humdrum-documentation/guide/ch38/index.md

 appear at the end of the file.
 If we use **tac** we could simply restore the correct syntax by hand-editing the file and moving the exclusive interpretations and the spine-path terminators to their proper locations.
-We now have a \"retrograde\" passage.
+We now have a "retrograde" passage.

 Such a retrograde passage will provide a useful control repertory to test our B-A-C-H hypothesis.
 If a composer is intentionally composing